 The Private Securities Litigation Reform Act of 1995 contains certain safe harbor provisions regarding "forward-looking statements."
 This Form 10-Q contains, and other information provided by the Company or statements made by its directors, officers or employees from time to time may contain, forward-looking statements and information, which involve risks and uncertainties.
 Actual future results may differ materially.
 Forward-looking statements include statements concerning plans, objectives, goals, strategies, expectations, intentions, projections, developments, future events, performance or products, underlying assumptions and other statements which are other than statements of historical facts.
-In some cases, forward-looking statements are identified by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "estimates," "believes," "contemplates," "projects," "continue" and other statements of these terms.
-All such forward-looking statements, whether written or oral, are expressly qualified by the cautionary statements which may accompany the forward-looking statements.
+In some cases, forward-looking statements are identified by terminology such as "may," "will," "should," "expects," "intends," "plans," "anticipates," "estimates," "believes," "contemplates," "predicts," "projects," "continue" and other similar terminology or the negative of these terms.
+All such forward-looking statements, whether written or oral, are expressly qualified by the cautionary statements contained in this Form 10-Q, including those set forth below under the heading "Factors That May Affect Future Results" and any other cautionary statements which may accompany the forward-looking statements.
 Although the Company has sought to identify the most significant risks to its business, the Company cannot predict whether, or to what extent, any of such risks may be realized, nor can there be any assurance that the Company has identified all possible issues which the Company might face.
 The Company undertakes no obligation to update any forward-looking statements it makes.